camunda/camunda-docs/docs/reference/feel/language-guide/feel-expression.md

 }
 ```

-If the name or path contains any special character (e.g. whitespace, dash, etc.) then the name needs to be wrapped into single backquotes/backtick `` `foo bar` ``.
+If the name or path contains any special character (e.g. whitespace, dash, etc.,) the name needs to be wrapped into single backquotes/backtick `` `foo bar` ``.

 ```js
 `name with whitespace`.`name+operator`